 Beforehand, set the mood

-Words matter.
-When you send out invitations, include the reasons for this living funeral.
+When researching how to plan a living funeral, remember that words matter.
+Send out invitations with the reasons for this living funeral.
 Let everyone know why you’re doing this, what it’s called and how you’d like them to participate.

 Check with your local funeral home and make sure this is something they can accommodate.
 Living funerals and memorials are growing in popularity but are still fairly uncommon in many places.